jlevy/og-equity-compensation/README.md

 If you have stock options, you are not a shareholder until you exercise your option and purchase your stock.

+🚧 Note this is not the same as ESPPs.

 🄳 The **strike price** is the fixed price per share at which stock options can be exercised, as set in an employee’s stock option agreement.
 The strike price is generally set lower (often much lower) than what people expect will be the future value of the stock, which means you can make money when you sell the stock.

-🄳 When you buy shares, you are **exercising** the options.
+🄳 Using stock options to purchase stock at the strike price is called **exercising** the options.

-🚧 More complete definition of exercising, with forward links to exercise scenarios.
+Stock options get pretty complicated, so much of this Guide is dedicated to explaining those details.
+It’s best to understand the financial and [tax implications](#taxes-on-isos-and-nsos) before deciding [when](some-stock-option-scenarios) to exercise options.

 ☝️ Those with economics degrees or familiar with stock trading will tell you about the [**Black-Scholes model**](https://www.investopedia.com/university/options-pricing/black-scholes-model.asp),